 The learning process begins by explaining the learning process that will be done to the students, namely physics learning using the interactive electronic book on electromagnetic radiation material, then students do the critical thinking pretest questions.
 These pretest questions are intended to find out the initial ability of critical thinking before the use of the interactive electronic book on electromagnetic radiation material.
 At the end of learning, students are also given posttest to know the achievement of students' critical thinking skill after implementing the learning which uses an interactive electronic book.
-The use of interactive e-book material is quite effective in fostering students' critical thinking skill.
-This is supported by previous research on interactive multimedia, that the use of interactive multimedia is more effective in improving critical thinking skill than learning without interactive multimedia [28].
+The use of interactive e-book material is quite effective in fost ring students' critical thinking skill.
+This is supported by previous research on interactive multimedia, mat the use of interactive multimedia [28].
 The graph of the comparison of n-gain values in the experimental group and control group for each critical thinking indicators is depicted in (Figure 3).